afarber/OpenMapView/README.md

 - Smooth camera animations with customizable durations
 - Extensible marker, overlay, and gesture handling
 - MIT licensed (use freely in commercial apps)

+## API Documentation

+Full API reference documentation is available at [afarber.github.io/OpenMapView](https://afarber.github.io/OpenMapView/).

+The documentation is automatically generated from KDoc comments and updated with every commit to main.

 ## Examples